FGouveia7/FGouveia7/README.md

 ## About Me

-I'm a 19-year-old Computer Engineering student at the **University of Madeira**, passionate about building things that actually work — from low-level processor design in VHDL to data pipelines and full-stack applications.
+I am a 19-year-old Computer Engineering student at the **University of Madeira**, passionate about building reliable and well-structured systems — from low-level processor design in VHDL to data pipelines and full-stack applications.

 My main interest lies in **Data Engineering and Software Development**: designing systems that move, transform, and make sense of data at scale.
-I'm drawn to the intersection of solid engineering principles and data-driven thinking — building infrastructure that enables better decisions.
+I am drawn to the intersection of solid engineering principles and data-driven thinking — building infrastructure that enables better decisions.

-I enjoy working across the full stack, from hardware-level design to web interfaces, but I'm actively steering my career toward **data infrastructure, backend systems, and data-intensive applications**.
+I am actively steering my career toward **data infrastructure, backend systems, and data-intensive applications**.

 ---

-## 🛠 Tech Stack
+## Tech Stack

 **Languages**